 Golden Key Canterbury plays an important role at UC by recognising the academic achievement of UC students.
 Golden Key Canterbury was established in 1999 and now has over 5,000 members.
 It is a UCSA affiliated club.

-Invitations have been sent to students' email addresses.
-If you didn't receive an invitation and believe your GPA puts you in the top 15%, it may be that we have an incorrect address on file.
-Please email us to enquire about your eligibility.
+Invitations are sent to students' email addresses.
+If you didn't receive an invitation and believe your GPA puts you in the top 15%, you can check your eligibility on the Golden Key website.

 Opportunities for community service